modernistik/parse-stack/README.md

 <h1 align="center">Modernistik Framework</h1>

-This framework represents extension, utilizies, design patterns and practices adopted for Modernistik software development in Swift / Objective-C. It has two main components: `Core` and `Hyperdrive`.
+This framework represents extension, utilizes, design patterns and practices adopted for Modernistik software development in Swift / Objective-C. It has two main components: `Core` and `Hyperdrive`.

 ## Installation